-4.2.14 Training Facility
+4.2.14 Training Facility Figure 4.17

 Whiles the financial institutions admitted to offering training to farmers, the research showed that the training is mostly done after receiving credit and not before taking the credit.
-About 66% of the respondents do not get any credit accessing training whiles 34% said they were trained on how to access credit from the rural banks.
+About 77% of the respondents do not get any credit accessing training whiles 23% said they are trained on how to access credit from the rural banks.